tangsiwei0831/portofolio/_Bugs/Apache Airflow.md

    * Reasons for backfilling: new workflow deployment, data pipeline modification, daa loss recovery or consistency across systems
    * Suppoese there is a DAG scheduled to run daily, start date is Jan 1st 2023, and deploy time is Jan 10th 2023.
 If `catch_up` is true, hen it will run 9 times in a row.

+# Scheduling
+The DAG running time is based on the start_date and end_date.
+For example, if I set the DAG to be running every day at 5 am Toronto time.
+Then if I set catch up parameter to be false, and the start date to be 2024-07-24.
+Then if I switch on DAG on 7-24, the DAG will not start running immediately, it will start from start_date + schedule_interval which is 24 hours after -25 which is 7-25.
+Therefore, the job will start at 7-25 5am.

 # Sample Airflow structure
 ```
 def create_dag(...):